Artificial Intelligence Act

 - Providers and deployers of certain other AI systems posing limited risks will be made subject to transparency obligations (e.g., ‘deep fakes’ require disclosure that the content has been manipulated).

-- GPAI systems will be subject to certain transparency requirements, EU copyright compliance, and maintenance of various technical documentation, such as detailed training data summaries.
-In addition, the more powerful GPAI models, posing systemic risks, for example by having a significant impact on the EU internal market due to their scope, will be subject to additional obligations such as model evaluations, risk assessments, and incident reporting.
+- GPAI systems are subject to certain transparency requirements, EU copyright compliance, and maintenance of various technical documentation, such as detailed training data summaries.
+In addition, the more powerful GPAI models, posing systemic risks, for example by having a significant impact on the EU internal market due to their scope, are subject to additional obligations such as model evaluations, risk assessments, and incident reporting.

-- The rules will be applicable to all AI systems offered by European system providers, or systems established in third countries which affect users within the EU.
+- The rules will be applicable to all AI systems offered by EU system providers, or systems established in third countries which affect users within the EU.

 Consequences